 If you know or believe that the District’s weapon policy has been violated, promptly make a report to the local police department, sheriff, or Kentucky State Police.
 This is required when you know or have reasonable cause to believe that conduct has occurred which constitutes the carrying, possession, or use of a deadly weapon on the school premises or within one thousand (1,000) feet of school premises, on a school bus, or at a school sponsored or sanctioned event.
 05.48

+Report to the principal any allegation of another District employee or volunteer participating in unauthorized electronic communication.
+If the allegation is against the Principal, report the allegation immediately to the Superintendent.
+If the allegation is against the Superintendent, report the allegation immediately to the Commissioner of Education and the Chair of the Board of Education 08.2324

 Per KRS 158.155, any school employee who knows or has reasonable cause to believe that a person has made threats or plans of violence which are intended to target a school or students or who knows that a firearm is present on school property in violation of KRS 527.070, shall immediately cause a report to be made to the District’s law enforcement agency and either to the local law enforcement agency or to the Kentucky State Police.